kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 **Issue**: https://github.com/kubermatic/kubermatic/issues/8042

 ## Goals
-The idea is to allow admins to control how many resources are projects using by introducing resource quotas.
+The idea is to allow KKP-Admins to control how many resources are projects using by introducing resource quotas.

 Resources that will be under quota:
 - vCPU